Feastio

 Slate Theory's wines

-Before I wrap up with some details about how you can visit Slate Theory on the Texas Wine Road, I'd like to thank Randy Jones for taking the time to give me an impromptu tour.
+Before I discuss how to visit Slate Theory on the Texas Wine Road, I'd like to thank Randy Jones for giving me an impromptu tour.

 I'd also like to note that, as it's written on their website's "about us" page, the use of mental health terminology in their brand and business is not just for show.

-The owners are interested in reducing the stigma around mental illness and raising awareness about how people can get help.
+The owners want to reduce the stigma surrounding mental illness and raise awareness about how people can get help.
 It's a good cause we can all support.

 Visit Slate Theory Winery